What are Showerheads?

 Selecting the Right Pressure for Water

 How do high flow and low flow differ from one another?
 You’ll start by asking yourself this question when you browse one of the many bathroom catalogs in search of the ideal showerhead.
 Naturally, one has a higher flow than the other.
 But there’s a problem.
-Volume sometimes differs from flow, as it would be in different situations.
+Volume sometimes differs from flow, as it would in different situations.
 Contrarily, flow denotes pressure.

 Most high-flow shower heads give the same amount of water at the same pressure.
 Some prefer that in the shower, while others like the sound of water gently cascading.
 You have a choice!
 Wall-mounted shower heads are frequently chosen for their high flow, while ceiling-mounted shower heads are selected for their low flow.